 The impact which the consumption of honey has on one’s blood glucose levels is slightly better than that of sugar.
-However, the keyword here is slightly.
+However, the keyword here is slight.

-A number of studies conducted on those with Type II have concluded that honey indeed has a smaller impact on one’s sugar levels that pure glucose.
+A number of studies conducted on those with Type II have concluded that honey indeed has a smaller impact on one’s sugar levels than pure glucose.

 Researchers also took it upon themselves to find how honey compares to sucrose.
 Sucrose is regular table sugar and the one which most people find in their daily meals.